 - Keep in mind that Google services are generally not accessible in China, so publishing your game on Google Play will not allow it to reach Mainland Chinese consumers.

 Apple App Store In China

 - Apple runs a separate Apple App Store in China.
-You must publish directly on the Chinese version of the Apple App Store for your iOS game to be available in China.
+You must publish directly on the Chinese version of the Apple App Store through Apple’s developer’s console for your iOS game to be available in China.

 - The submission process to China’s Apple App Store is pretty straightforward, with an English interface.
-You must submit a valid ISBN/GRN as part of the online application process, but (to date) the SCC can be skipped.
+You must submit a valid ISBN/GRN as part of the online application process, but (so far) the SCC can be skipped.

 Mobile Game Revenue Share Models In China

 - Chinese Android app stores take 50% off the top of all revenues.
 All purchases and ads must go through them, thanks to the required SDK integrations.
 This is an unavoidable fact of publishing your game in China.

 - The Apple App Store takes a 30% revenue share.